themehybrid/hybrid-contracts/README.md

 # Hybrid Contracts

-Standalone package that provides general-usage interfaces for the Hybrid Core framework.
+A Standalone package that provides general usage interfaces for the Hybrid Core framework.

 ## Requirements